 Harder (Progression)

 Partial bridge with pause.
 Hold the top position for 3 to 5 seconds instead of 1 to 2.
-The extended isometric contraction significantly increases glute time under tension and builds end-range strength in the shortened position.
+The extended isometric contraction increases glute time under tension and builds end-range strength in the shortened position.

 Single-leg partial bridge.
 Extend one leg straight out and perform the partial bridge with one foot.
 This doubles the load on each glute and adds a balance and stability challenge.
 Only progress to this once you can hold the two-leg version with a 5-second pause for 3 sets of 15 reps.